 Oscar nominated composer David Lang created a score called Protect Yourself From Infection sung by Philadelphia Grammy-winning choir The Crossing.
 This was played through the phones of the paraders as they walked from the south of the city where the flu arrived at the Navy Yard in 1918 up Broad Street to City Hall where the fateful decision was made to allow the Liberty Loan Parade to go ahead.

-A short film was made of the parade and this is on show at the Mütter Museum until 2024.
-Click here to watch an excerpt.
 Like our project The Thing I’ll Be Doing For The Rest Of My Life in Nagoya, the parade activated the public to create a highly visible form of commemoration.
 Our work on this project also draws on our residency at the World Health Organization in Geneva in 2018.

 We were lucky enough to work with curator Trevor Smith from the Peabody Essex Museum on this project.
 We are grateful for the generosity and warmth with which we were welcomed to Philadelphia, especially by Spiral Q and SEAMAAC.